-Self study strategy
+Self-study strategies

 Self-study strategies help learners acquire knowledge and form skills to be self-oriented, proactive and independent in learning.
 Learners have the opportunity to choose a topic to study, explore and research a problem in depth.
 From there, learners develop time management skills and self-monitor their learning.
 This strategic learning method is mainly applied by the English Language training programme, which is mainly work assignment.